Picasso's 'Buste de Femme' auctioned in Germany – DW – 06/05/2023

 Only now — in the wake of the #MeToo movement and a new wave of self-assertion among women — is new focus being paid to the ways in which Picasso exploited his power and influence with women.

 The artist himself made no secret of that: he once said he divided women into goddesses and doormats, and almost all of the women in his life underwent this shift at some point.
-But now, on the occasion of the anniversary year, new books and exhibitions are drawing attention to it as well.
-As a result, some art connoisseurs are starting to see Picasso being pulled off his pedestal.
+But now, on the occasion of the landmark year, new books and exhibitions are drawing attention to it as well.
+As a result, some art connoisseurs viewing Picasso differently.

-This article was originally written in German, and updated on June 6, 2023 to reflect the auction price.

-Note: This article was originally written in German and published on June 5, 2023.
-It was updated on June 6, 2023 to reflect the auction price.